The Essential Guide on How to Talk with Customers in English

 The easiest and the best way to do this is to observe before talking.

-When a customer enters a store, after greeting them, watch them look around for a bit.
-You’ll notice that they may keep coming back to one product, or they may compare one product to another.
+When a customer enters a store, greet them, then simply watch them look around for a bit.
+You might notice that they keep coming back to one product, or they may compare one product to another.
 That’s when you know that they’re pretty certain about what they want, and now you just have to convince them that they really need it.

 For instance, a woman may enter a mobile phone store and focus on Samsung smartphones.
 By observing her, you already know she prefers Androids to Apple products and you have a general idea of her budget.